-- 1. The above financial results for the quarter and half year ended September 30, 2019 have been reviewed by the Audit Committee in its meeting held on October 21, 2019 and approved by the Board of Directors in its meeting held on October 21, 2019. - 2.
-The above financial results are extracted from the audited interim condensed consolidated financial statements of the Company, which are prepared in accordance with Indian Accounting Standard ('Ind AS') 34, "Interim Financial Reporting" as prescribed under section 133 of the Companies Act, 2013 read with relevant rules issued there under.
-The interim consolidated financial results represent results of the Company, its subsidiary (Smartx Services Limited), its controlled trust (Bharti Infratel Employee Welfare Trust) and its share in Joint Venture Company (Indus Towers Limited) prepared as per Ind AS 110 on consolidated financial statements, Ind AS 111 on joint arrangements and Ind AS 28 on Investment in associates and joint venture. - 3.
-Bharti Infratel Employee Welfare Trust [a trust set up for administration of Employee Stock Option Plan ('ESOP') of the Company] had acquired 1,652,000 equity shares of the Company from the open market at an average price of ₹ 377.72 per share.
-During the quarter ended September 30, 2019, 86,923 equity shares of ₹ 10 each and 4,000 equity shares of ₹ 109.67 each have been transferred to employees upon exercise of stock options.
-As of September 30, 2019, Bharti Infratel Employee Welfare Trust ('the Trust') holds 1538,428 shares (of Face Value of ₹ 10 each) (March 31, 2019- 636,660 shares) of the Company.
+- 1. The above financial results for the quarter and half year ended September 30, 2020 have been reviewed by the Audit & Risk Management Committee in its meeting held on October 22, 2020 and approved by the Board of Directors in its meeting held on October 22, 2020. - 2.
+The above financial results are extracted from the audited consolidated financial statements of the Company, which has been prepared in accordance with Indian Accounting Standard ('Ind AS') 34 'Interim Financial Reporting' as prescribed under section 133 of the Companies Act, 2013 read with relevant rules issued there under and the other accounting principles generally accepted in India.
+The consolidated financial results represent results of the Company, its subsidiary (Smartx Services Limited), its controlled trust (Bharti Infratel Employee's Welfare Trust) and its share in Joint Venture Company (Indus Towers Limited) prepared as per Ind AS 110 on Consolidated Financial Statements, Ind AS 111 on Joint Arrangements and Ind AS 28 on Investment in Associates and Joint Venture.